-Standby PostgreSQL clusters are managed just like any other PostgreSQL cluster that is managed by the PostgreSQL Operator.
-For example, adding replicas to a standby cluster is identical as adding them to a primary cluster.
+Standby PostgreSQL clusters are managed like any other PostgreSQL cluster that the PostgreSQL Operator manages.
+For example, adding replicas to a standby cluster is identical to adding them to a primary cluster.

-As the architecture diagram above shows, the main difference is that there is no primary instance: one PostgreSQL instance is reading in the database changes from the backup repository, while the other replicas are replicas of that instance.
-This is known as cascading replication. replicas are cascading replicas, i.e. replicas replicating from a database server that itself is replicating from another database server.
+The main difference between a primary and standby cluster is that there is no primary instance on the standby: one PostgreSQL instance is reading in the database changes from either the backup repository or via streaming replication, while other instances are replicas of it.

+Any replicas created in the standby cluster are known as cascading replicas, i.e., replicas replicating from a database server that itself is replicating from another database server.
+More information about cascading replication can be found in the PostgreSQL documentation.

-Because standby clusters are effectively read-only, certain functionality that involves making changes to a database, e.g. PostgreSQL user changes, is blocked while a cluster is in standby mode.
+Because standby clusters are effectively read-only, certain functionality that involves making changes to a database, e.g., PostgreSQL user changes, is blocked while a cluster is in standby mode.
 Additionally, backups and restores are blocked as well.
-While pgBackRest does support backups from standbys, this requires direct access to the primary database, which cannot be done until the PostgreSQL Operator supports Kubernetes federation.
+While pgBackRest supports backups from standbys, this requires direct access to the primary database, which cannot be done until the PostgreSQL Operator supports Kubernetes federation.